Skip to main content

 Checklist

-• Ubuntu has to be on version 16.04.
-Check the output of lsb_release -a to confirm this.
+• Ubuntu must be on version 16.04.
+Check with lsb_release -a.

 Pre-flight